Activists who defended VP Harris now mobilizing for Supreme Court pick

 Conservative academic Ilya Shapiro said on Twitter that because Sri Srinivasan, chief judge of the U.S. Court of Appeals for the D.C.
 Circuit, was the “objectively best pick,” Biden’s nominee would be a “lesser black woman” and “will always have an asterisk attached” to her name.
 He later apologized and deleted the tweets.

 Justice Stephen G. Breyer announced last month that he would retire at the end of the Supreme Court’s term this summer.
 Among those being considered as his replacement are Judge Ketanji Brown Jackson of the U.S. Court of Appeals for the D.C.
-Circuit; Leondra Kruger, who sits on the California Supreme Court; and federal District Judge J. Michelle Childs of South Carolina.
+Circuit; Leondra Kruger, who sits on the California Supreme Court; and U.S. District Judge J. Michelle Childs of South Carolina.

 All have extensive legal experience.
 Jackson is a former public defender and member of the U.S. Sentencing Commission; Kruger served the U.S. Justice Department, arguing 12 cases before the Supreme Court; and Childs was a state judge and received high-level gubernatorial appointments.
 All also spent time in private practice.